A hybrid dynamical-stochastic model of maximum temperature time series of Imphal, Northeast India incorporating nonlinear feedback and noise diagnostics: Methods

 \subsection{Noise diagnostics}

-We initially perform noise diagnostics to determine the features of the noise component.
-Diagnostics include: (i) Kernel Density Estimation (KDE), (ii) Stability (denoted by $\alpha$) and Skewness parameter (SP) estimation, (iii) Power Spectral Density (PSD) and Spectral Decay parameter (denoted by $\beta$) estimation, and (iv) Additive/Multiplicative test.
+To determine the features of the noise component $\zeta(t)$ of our hybrid model~\eqref{eq:hm}, we initially perform noise diagnostics.
+The diagnostics include: (i) Kernel Density Estimation (KDE), (ii) Stability (denoted by $\alpha$) and Skewness parameter (SP) estimation, (iii) Power Spectral Density (PSD) and Spectral Decay parameter (denoted by $\beta$) estimation, and (iv) Additive/Multiplicative test.
 We refer the reader to Appendix~\ref{sec:nd} for their detailed descriptions.
-We briefly describe the key steps as follows: From KDE, we determine the probability distribution of the noise component and hence its mean and standard deviation.
-We use the stability parameter ($\alpha$) and skewness parameter to estimate the thickness of the tail and symmetry of the distribution, respectively.
-From the PSD, we determine the spectral decay parameter ($\beta$) to specify the characteristics of the noise.
-Further, the Additive/Multiplicative test identifies whether the noise component is dependent on the signal amplitude of the dominant and secondary components.
+We briefly describe the key steps as follows: From KDE, we estimate the probability distribution of the noise component, and hence its mean and standard deviation.
+We determine the stability parameter ($\alpha$) and skewness parameter (SP) by fitting a Lévy alpha-stable distribution and estimate the thickness of the tail and symmetry of the distribution.
+From the PSD, we determine the spectral decay parameter ($\beta$), which specifies the characteristics of the noise.
+Further, the additive/multiplicative test identifies whether the noise component is dependent on the signal amplitude of the dominant and secondary components.